ReallySecureShell/PapersPlease/README.md

 All x86-64 Linux distributions.

-Android phones are also compatible through `Termux`, an Android terminal application.
+Android phones are also compatible through <a href="https://termux.com/">Termux</a>, an Android terminal application.

 ## How to Use